-Automatic doors offer great convenience to consumers and businesses alike, but it’s essential that they work safely.
+Automatic doors offers great convenience to consumers and businesses alike, but it’s essential that they work safely.
 Automatic doors in good working order reduce the risk of injury to users and ensure there’s no disruption to business flow.

 Anyone who has automatic doors on their premises, whether sliding or swing doors, is obliged to make sure they’re safe for use.
 This is achieved by carrying out regular safety checks.

 The Automatic Door Suppliers Association (ADSA) promotes quality and safety standards in the automatic door industry.
 To ensure safety compliance, ADSA recommends occupiers carry out safety checks in accordance with BS EN 16005.
 This European safety standard relates to best practice for pedestrian-use automatic doors.
 If they were installed after April 2013, they should comply with this code of practice.

 In particular, BS EN 16005 Section 4:2:1 highlights that occupiers of powered pedestrian doors have a responsibility to maintain and inspect them, alongside regular maintenance from accredited industry professionals.

 Like ADSA, Automatic Access takes door safety seriously and follows the recommended guidelines.
 In practice, what does this mean for occupiers?

 ADSA has created two useful videos that spell out the necessary safety check procedures – and it advises when to call in professional help.